skytap/well-architected-framework/security/keysecurityareas.md

 #### Single Sign-On

-Skytap can be configured for SAML based Single Sign-On, thus making it compatible with Azure Directory Services, Corporate Active Directory and authentication services such as Ping Identity or Okta.
+{{site.Brand}} can be configured for SAML based Single Sign-On, thus making it compatible with Azure Directory Services, Corporate Active Directory and authentication services such as Ping Identity or Okta.
 By integrating with Single Sign-On organizations can enforce additional authentication